 If you don’t have friends or family to talk to, consider searching for a therapist or counselor to speak to.

-You can also take a look at some of the wonderful books authored by a caregiving expert.
+You can also take a look at some of the wonderful books authored by experienced home caregivers.
 Some of these are…

 2. Accept Your Parents’ Faults

 Every single one of us has faults – no one is perfect.
 But for some who may be fighting mental health problems, their faults seem more prominent.

 Accepting your parents for who they are – accepting the fact that they likely won’t change will go a long way in helping you to cope with their behavior.

 The truth of the matter is that it’s YOU (the caregiver) who has to change how you interact with your elderly loved one.
 Changing how you react to their bad behavior may actually help to reduce that specific behavior.

 When caregivers don’t enable abuse, there is a higher probability that abusers will change, because their tactics aren’t as successful.
 However, don’t be surprised if parents initially try to gain back control with harsh reactions to you removing yourself from their influence.